-On the second day of Chinese New Year, the pop’s side of the family booked two tables at Tuck Kee Restaurant in Pasir Pinji, Ipoh.
+On the second day of Chinese New Year, my relatives booked two tables at Tuck Kee Restaurant in Pasir Pinji, Ipoh.
 The place is well known among locals and has been around for years.
-They are especially famed for their roasties (duck, pork, chicken), although the last time I came, the quality was not up to par, with the exception of the duck.
+They are especially famous for their roasties (duck, pork, chicken), although the last time I came, the quality was not up to par, with the exception of the duck.

 It was also clear that the staff was overwhelmed.
 Service was very slow.
 It was difficult to get any waiters to pay attention to our requests since we were seated in the the far corners of the room.
 To cater to the high surge, they hired young waiters who were inexperienced at table etiquette; unceremoniously placing dirty bowls on the table while they were clearing it, for instance.

 Our yee sang came first, and was served in a hurry.
 Tastewise, it was nothing impressive.We then had to wait for almost an hour for the rest of the dishes to arrive.